Joseph Dunford: Civilian awards

 On 6 April 2016, Dunford was honored with the Tragedy Assistance Program for Survivors (TAPS) "Honor Guard Gala Military Award", which he received "on Behalf of America's Armed Forces".
 On 8 September 2016, Dunford received the Heroes Award from nonprofit organization Tuesday's Children at their annual Roots of Resilience Gala.
 He accepted it on behalf of the men and women of the Armed Forces.
 On 23 July 2018, Dunford received the coveted "Dwight D. Eisenhower" award during a ceremony from the VFW (Veterans of Foreign Wars).
 On 10 May 2019, he received the same award from the National Defense Industrial Association.
 On 7 December 2018, Dunford received the Andrew J. Goodpaster award from the George C. Marshall Foundation.

 Dunford was awarded the title of Honorary Officer of the Order of Australia (AO) in the Military Division in 2018.
+In 2019 he was awarded with the Grand Order of King Petar Krešimir IV of Croatia.
 He also received Canada's Meritorious Service Cross (MSC) in the Military Division that same year, and accepted the award at the Halifax International Security Forum.
 In 2020 he was made an Honorary Knight Commander of the Most Excellent Order of the British Empire (KBE) in the Military Division.
 While, as an honorary knight, he may not use the title of Sir, he retains the right to use post-nominals for any Commonwealth awards.

 A street in Quincy Center in Dunford's childhood hometown of Quincy, Massachusetts, was named "General Joseph F. Dunford Drive" in his honor in 2021.
 Seven general officers from Quincy, including Dunford, were honored with the construction of a public park in Quincy Center, as well as a bridge connecting Quincy Center to the Thomas E. Burgin Parkway.
 The Generals Park was dedicated in September 2021, and the Generals Bridge opened to traffic in January 2022.

 Civilian career

 As of 10 February 2020, Dunford joined the board of directors at Lockheed Martin, serving on the Classified Business and Security Committee and Nominating and Corporate Governance Committee.
 He is also on the board of a New York private equity firm, following a path taken by other prominent retired 4-star officers, such as David Petraeus (who went to work for the global investment firm KKR) and Ray Odierno (who became a senior advisor at JPMorgan Chase).
 In May 2022, he joined the board of directors at Satellogic, an Argentine satellite company.
 Dunford is a member of the board of directors of Georgetown University.

+On March 12, 2026, the Center for Strategic and International Studies think tank announced that Dunford was named the next chief executive officer.
+He succeeded John Hamre on May 7, 2026.